calebwherry/calebwherry.github.io/_drafts/my-programming-toolchain-c-14-gcc-4-9-cmake-git-python3-vim-ubuntu.md

 - Python3
 status: draft
 published: false
-excerpt: Some thoughts on my current toolchain and why I used what I use.
+excerpt: Some thoughts on my current toolchain and why I use what I use.
 ---

 There are many interesting things to...